Local structural distortions drive magnetic molecular field in compositionally complex spinel oxide: Conclusions

-\textbf{Discussions}: We have synthesized a new compositionally complex oxide $A^5$Cr$_2$O$_4$ having a normal spinel structure, with Cr$^{3+}$ ions occupying the octahedral site and a uniform distribution of $A^{2+}$ ($A$ = Mn, Co, Ni, Cu, and Zn) ions in the tetrahedral site.
-Employing element-specific EXAFS analysis, our investigation of the local structure reveals several unique features that distinguish it from previously reported high entropy oxides.
-Unlike HEOs with rock-salt structures~\cite{Rost:2017p2732,Rak:2018p300}, where local Jahn-Teller distortions around Cu$^{2+}$ ions are typically preserved, our study reveals a significant reduction or even a complete absence (within the resolution power of EXAFS) of such distortions in $A^5$Cr$_2$O$_4$.
-In contrast to previous EXAFS studies of rock-salt HEOs~\cite{Rost:2017p2732,Pu:2023peadi8809}, where distortions around $A^{2+}$ cations were limited to the first nearest neighbors and second-neighbor distances remained uniform, $A^5$Cr$_2$O$_4$ exhibits variation in local distortions extending beyond the first neighbors.
-Despite variation in $A$-O bond distances, $A$-$A$ distances are uniform, implying the high flexibility of oxygen sublattices to maintain an overall cubic structure by adjusting their positions.
-We have also identified the magnetic interaction energies of $A^5$Cr$_2$O$_4$ are very similar to NiCr$_2$O$_4$ due to their similar Cr-O and Cr-Cr bond lengths and $A$-site spin value.
+We have synthesized a compositionally complex spinel oxide $A^5$Cr$_2$O$_4$, with Cr$^{3+}$ ions occupying the octahedral site and a uniform distribution of $A^{2+}$ ($A$ = Mn, Co, Ni, Cu, and Zn) ions in the tetrahedral site.
+Our investigation of the local structure employing element-specific EXAFS analysis and DFT calculations with various disordered configurations reveals several unique features that distinguish it from previously reported high entropy oxides.
+Unlike HEOs with rock-salt structures~\cite{Rost:2017p2732,Rak:2018p300}, where local Jahn-Teller distortions around Cu$^{2+}$ ions are typically preserved, our study reveals a complete absence of such distortions in $A^5$Cr$_2$O$_4$.
+In contrast to other HEOs, where local distortions are limited to the first nearest neighbors of the doped cations~\cite{Rost:2017p2732,Pu:2023peadi8809}, in the present study, $A^5$Cr$_2$O$_4$ exhibits variation in local distortions extending beyond the first neighbors.
+Despite a broad distribution of Cu-O bond distances, other $A$-O distances acquire specific values, implying the high flexibility of CuO$_4$ tetrahedral units to maintain an overall cubic structure by adjusting their positions.
+Such adjustment also leads to a broad distribution of second neighboring Cu-Cr distances and a narrow distribution of other $A$-Cr, Cr-Cr and Cr-O bond lengths.
+Despite substantial local distortions, the mean-field magnetic interaction energies of $A^5$Cr$_2$O$_4$ are remarkably similar to those of NiCr$_2$O$_4$ due to their closely matched average $A$-site spin value, as well as their average Cr-O and Cr-Cr bond lengths.

 Unveiling the temperature dependence of $A^5$Cr$_2$O$_4$'s long-range and local structures presents a compelling avenue for future research as some of the constituent members undergo structural transitions below room temperature~\cite{Suchomel:2012p054406}.
 Future investigations into the spin arrangements and potential multiferroic phases are warranted.
-Furthermore, we believe that our EXAFS analysis approach, which compares CCO with the constituent parent members, can be a powerful tool to reveal subtle details regarding structural modifications in other compositionally complex materials as well.
-Overall, this study paves the way for a deeper understanding of the impact of local distortions in HEOs, enabling the targeted design of materials with tailored properties.
+Furthermore, we believe that our approach, which compares EXAFS analysis of CCO with the constituent parent members along with the DFT calculations for a set of disordered configurations, would be a powerful tool for revealing subtle details regarding structural modifications in other compositionally complex materials.